 Years ago I was angry at a neighbor who kept driving recklessly on our little street and parking in front of our garbage cans on trash day.
 If I repressed my anger, it’d be a depressant on my personality and smolder in resentment.
 If I judged myself, I’d go into shame.
 If I lost my temper at him or parked in front of his garbage cans, I’d offend him and Jesus — and I’d feel worse myself.

 Instead, I listened to my anger like an alarm.
 I reflected on my emotions and prayed.
 Then I “spoke the truth in love” (Eph.
 4:15) by kindly asking my neighbor to watch for my children and to park somewhere else on garbage day.

 4. Feel your hurt

 Usually, when you’re angry you feel hurt, loss, disrespect, or rejection.
-For your emotional healing and to gain the insight and strength you need to forgive, it’s important to find someone safe to verbalize your pain with, and as you do this seek God’s comfort through your friend (Psalm 41:5-10 TPT).
+For your emotional healing and to gain the insight and strength you need to forgive, it’s important to find someone safe to verbalize your pain with.
+As you do this, seek God’s comfort through your friend (Psalms 41:5-10).

 5. Set boundaries

 If you reflect on your relational history, you may find a pattern in which you keep getting mistreated in similar ways.
 You may have a blind spot or a way that you’re unwittingly enabling other people to disrespect or hurt you.
 It’s important to set wise boundaries on your expectations and interactions with other people.
 Sometimes you need to keep distance, say no, or hold back your vulnerable emotions and needs.

 It’s always loving and personally healing to engage the process of forgiveness, but reconciliation depends on both people acting with honest and responsible love for one another (Matt.
 18:19-22).